Mercury-Atlas 2

-Mercury-Atlas 2 (MA-2) was an unmanned test flight of the Mercury program using the Atlas rocket.
-It launched on February 21, 1961, at 14:10 UTC, from Launch Complex 14 at Cape Canaveral, Florida.
+Mercury-Atlas 2 (MA-2) was an uncrewed test flight of the Mercury program using the Atlas rocket.
+It launched on February 21, 1961, at 14:10 UTC, from Launch Complex 14 at Cape Canaveral, Florida, United States.

 Test objectives for this flight were concerned with the ability of the spacecraft to withstand reentry under the temperature-critical abort conditions and with the capability of the Atlas to meet the proper injection conditions.
 Convair had promised to deliver thicker-skinned Atlas vehicles for subsequent flights, however Missile 67D was the last of the thin-skinned model and so it had to be modified for the Mercury mission, incorporating a stainless steel reinforcing band installed around the vehicle between stations 502 and 510.
 A thin sheet of asbestos was installed between the reinforcing band and the tank skin.
 This modification was installed as a precaution against the type of failure which had occurred on the previous MA-1 flight.
 The booster's flight path was also modified somewhat from Mercury-Atlas 1, being placed on a more shallow trajectory so as to reduce aerodynamic loads.

 The Atlas lifted into a clear blue February sky quite different from the cloudy, foggy weather of the MA-1 flight.
 Everyone in the blockhouse waited nervously for the vehicle to pass through the critical max q zone.
 When it did so successfully, there was "enormous jubilation" from the launch team.
 MA-2 flew a successful suborbital mission that lasted 17 minutes 56 seconds.
 Altitude reached was 114 mi, speed, 13,227 mph.
 All test objectives were fully met, the only problems being a bit of propellant slosh.
 The capsule was recovered 1,432 mi downrange.
 Peak acceleration was 15.9 g (156 m/s²).
 Mass 1,154 kg.

 Mercury spacecraft #6 and Atlas #67-D were used in the Mercury-Atlas 2 mission.
 The Mercury capsule is currently displayed at the Houston Museum of Natural Science, Houston, TX.